Wednesday, 7 November 2012

 “Instead of simply defending the concept [of the LCP], or reiterating that if only it were used properly, it would be OK, it might be more helpful to stand back a bit, identify and explore the concerns properly.”

-the concept, but in the concept itself.
-Can a blanket 'Pathway' ever be a
+The problem with the concept may not be in the application of the concept, but in the concept itself.
+Can a blanket 'Pathway' ever be a substitute for real individualised care tailored to the individual?

-This is from Gateway, a
+This is from Gateway, a funeral Services company blog -

 When should a patient be placed on The Liverpool Care Pathway. – Taken from Nursing Times 2005.